personal growth and travel blog on my canvas homepage banner image

 nasi-kandhar-traditional-food-of-malaysia.jpg

-The next day I walked a few minutes to arrive at the Chinatown market.
-I had chosen the area because I wanted to be near Malaysian traditional foods.
-And what place would be better than China Town for street food?
+The next day I walked a few minutes to arrive at the Chinatown Market.
+I had chosen the area because I wanted to be near the traditional food of Malaysia.

 1 / 1 - malaysia traditional food chinese cuisine dumpling.jpeg

 The market smelled of meat and rotten vegetables and flavors I couldn’t decipher.
-The ice tea was a relief in the heat, but I didn’t enjoy the sweet dumpling(photo above).
+The ice tea was a relief in the heat, but I didn’t enjoy the sweet dumpling.

-I walked to another Chinese restaurant where the menu baffled me more than humans do.
-I took a clear soup and sautéed beans there.
+I walked to another Chinese restaurant where the menu baffled me.
+I took a clear soup and sautéed beans.
 Just for the experience, you know.
-To sit down, see the people, observe locals’ eating styles, and all.
+To sit down, see the people, and observe locals’ eating styles.

 Families ordered big soups and meats of all kinds.
-And the restaurant seemed to run busy all day long.
+The restaurant ran busy all day long.

 local-malaysian-food-chinese-restaurant-menu.jpg